stevavoliajvar/stop_cloudflare/PEOPLE.md

+- Right it was down earlier cloudflare error.
+Can you check your security?
+Run full system checks.
+Ty. ([agathawhisky](https://twitter.com/agathawhisky/status/1339947208553185280))
 - Cloudflare has already gone to the trouble of teaching users how to bypass error messages they see, why waste that time investment? 😂 ([yankeefinn](https://twitter.com/yankeefinn/status/1339741280075583491))
 - When I right click on the page & click "Inspect Element" it shows I'm getting a 503 error that says, "Please turn JavaScript on and reload the page."
 But I have inspected NoScript and ensured that it isn't blocking JS.
 So it seems that the page incorrectly thinks JS is blocked. ([captainkurtis](https://twitter.com/CaptainKurtis/status/1339635905812938753))
 - your cdn product page has an error and results in a blank page ([markobilal](https://twitter.com/markobilal/status/1339617296013246466))